Project: Partner Project

 5. Browse with party scores

-Scores show group fit at a glance based on aggregated preferences from the form.
-Updates live as people respond.
+Scores show group fit at a glance and update live as people respond.

 Design Decisions